Fusion of deterministically generated photonic graph states

-We observe strong correlations when measuring the atoms in the bases $XX$, $YY$ and $ZZ$ (Methods).
+For the successful preparation of $\ket{\psi^+}$, we observe strong correlations when measuring the atoms in the bases $XX$, $YY$ and $ZZ$ (Methods).
 The probability of each measurement outcome in the different bases is plotted in \Fig\ref{fig:setup}c.
-From this we obtain a state fidelity $\mathcal{F}=0.915(5)$ w.r.t. the ideal state.
-This number varies between $0.851(6)$ and $0.963(8)$ depending on the choice of post-selection criteria for the photon arrival times (Methods).
+From this we obtain a state fidelity $\mathcal{F}=0.915\pm 0.005$ w.r.t. the ideal state.
+This number varies between $0.851\pm 0.006$ and $0.963\pm 0.008$ depending on the choice of post-selection criteria for the photon arrival times (Methods).
 The scenario described above is the simplest case of the fusion mechanism depicted in \Fig\ref{fig:setup}b, in which the emitter qubits do not share a bond with any other qubit prior to the fusion.
 The resulting state $\ket{\psi^+}$ can be interpreted as a logical qubit redundantly encoded \cite{Browne2005,Hilaire2023} in the basis $\{\ket{0}_L\equiv\ket{10}_S, \ket{1}_L\equiv\ket{01}_S\}$ (`$L$' for logic).
 In the graph state picture we express this as a vertex containing two circles.
 As we will see below, the same principle applies when the two atoms are part of a graph state and do share bonds with other qubits.
 In this case the two emitter vertices are merged, preserving the bonds attached to them as shown in \Fig\ref{fig:setup}b.
+If the fusion fails in case both photons end up in the same detector ($RR$ or $LL$), the emitter vertices are removed from the graph.
+Although this implies a failure of the protocol, the portion of the graph generated up to this point can still be recovered.